Greenland Sea: Odden ice tongue

 The Odden ice tongue or simply the Odden (Odden is Norwegian word for headland) was a key winter ice formation area in the Arctic.
 It was known for a long time and was encountered by Fridtjof Nansen but was only fully understood with the advent of satellite imagery.

 The Odden had a length of about 1,300 km and covered an area of up to 330,000 km2 in most years.
 It extended eastward from the main East Greenland ice edge in the vicinity of 72–74°N during the winter because of the presence of very cold polar surface water in the Jan Mayen Current, which diverts some water eastward from the East Greenland Current at that latitude.
 Most of the already formed ice continued floating south, driven by the wind, so a cold open water surface was exposed on which new ice formed as frazil ice and pancake ice in the rough seas, producing a giant tongue shape.
 The salt rejected back into the ocean from this ice formation caused the surface water to become denser and sink, sometimes to great depths (2500 m or more), making this one of the few regions of the ocean where winter convection occurred, which helped drive the entire worldwide system of surface and deep currents known as the thermohaline circulation.
 Since the 1990s, the Odden ice tongue rarely develops.

+Interactions with the global climate

+Water from the Atlantic passes through the Greenland Sea and enters the Arctic ocean via Atlantic Meridional Overturning Circulation.
+The Greenland Sea is connected to these other oceans via eddies that redistribute warm water from the Atlantic Ocean and cold water from the Arctic Ocean.
+These eddies have been found to bring the temperature of the nearby regions of the ocean closer together, even as far away as the Indian Ocean, since 2000.
+These temperature changes have been linked to the slowing of water passing through the Greenland Sea from the Atlantic and Arctic oceans, however it is unclear how this flow might change in the future.
+This warming has also been linked to an increase in rains and monsoon intensity in India.
+Ice in the Greenland Sea has been recorded to be in decline as the water in the region has warmed.
+Reduction of sea ice in the Greenland Sea has been linked to increased volumes of precipitation that forms in the ocean around both India and Korea, precipitation intensity on Svalbard, and to temperature instability during summer in European Russia.
+Some of this melting is due to warming foehn winds from the northeast.